josip-cesar/master-thesis/README.md

 npm install
 npm start
 ```
-Once above instructions successfully executed, you can view frontend applikacion by browsing this URL, http://localhost:3000.
+Once above instructions are successfully executed, you can view frontend applikacion by browsing this URL, http://localhost:3000.